colinthebeardie/PolyMC/README.md

 <img src="./program_info/polymc-header-black.svg#gh-light-mode-only" alt="PolyMC logo" width="50%"/>
 <img src="./program_info/polymc-header.svg#gh-dark-mode-only" alt="PolyMC logo" width="50%"/>
 </p>
+fyi i know how crappy my markdown is
 Hi!
 This is a small modification of vanilla PolyMC that makes it cracked.
 I update thisevery few weeks and the crack is from [here](https://github.com/thecountrox/PolyMC-Cracked).
 The repo is super out of date, so I just forked main polymc and removed drm.
 Credits: